microsudaqua/Microsudaqua/content/en/home/home.md

 #
 {{< figure library="true" src="sud.png" title=" " lightbox="false" >}}

-The MicroSudAqua (µSudAqua) network gathers together researchers and students working on aquatic microbial ecology in Latin America.
-With the (network´s formation?) formation of this network we seek to combine efforts, promote collective work and consolidate a collaborative space for the promotion of this area in the region.
+The MicroSudAqua (µSudAqua) network gathers researchers and students working on aquatic microbial ecology in Latin America.
+We seek to combine efforts to promote collective work and consolidate a collaborative space for the promotion of aquatic microbial ecology in the region.

-Our premise is to exploit the resources we already have and, in conjunction, explore and fulfill challenges that exceed what we can develop individually.
-We aim to promote inclusion in all its dimensions, and generate a coexistence where team spirit and collaboration prevail, in addition, develop a sense of belonging, commitment and pride for collective work.
+Our premise is to exploit the resources available and, to explore new challenges that surpass what we can develop individually.
+We aim to promote inclusion in all dimensions, and to generate a team spirit where collaboration prevail, to develop a sense of belonging, commitment and pride for collective work.